eldux/UMvelocityVSresearch/README.md

 # UMvelocityVSresearch
-This repository is for MATLAB code to train and test UM velocity Virtual Sensors, researched by Transport and Logistics competence centre of Vilnius Gediminas technical university, Vilnius, Lithuania
+This repository is for MATLAB code to train and test UM vertical velocity Virtual Sensors, researched by Transport and Logistics competence centre of Vilnius Gediminas Technical University, Vilnius, Lithuania